juliuswaldmann/parallax-react-js/README.md

 ## Installation
 ### Using npm
-You can install parallax-react normally through npm: (note: not yet available)
+You can install parallax-react normally through npm:

  `
  npm install parallax-react